Last Updated on April 27, 2021 by Maggie Sutton

 The Air National Guard

-Air National Guard units fulfill their militia role under the governor of each state but can be federalized by the U.S. President’s order, then becoming an active section of the United States Air Force.
-Each state, commonwealth, territory, and district of the U.S. have at least one flying unit, and they either share aircraft with active duty air force units, or they get their own.
+Air National Guard units fulfill their militia role under the direction of the governor of each state.
+They can also be deployed federally by the President’s order, then becoming an active section of the United States Air Force.
+Each state, commonwealth, territory, and district of the U.S. have at least one flying unit.
 The Air Guards for the U.S. Virgin Islands and Guam do not have assigned aircraft, so they perform ground support.

 Air National Guards help at the state level in case of emergencies like floods, fires, hurricanes, tornadoes, or earthquakes.